aurelienbottazini/markdown-run/README.md

 - `rerun=true` or `rerun=false` to control whether a code block should be re-executed if a result block already exists. `rerun=false` is the default if not specified
 - `result=true` or `result=false` to control whether the result block should be displayed after execution. `result=true` is the default if not specified.
 When `result=false`, the code still executes but the result block is hidden
 - `explain=true` or `explain=false` for psql code blocks to generate query execution plans with Dalibo visualization links. `explain=false` is the default if not specified
+- `flamegraph=true` or `flamegraph=false` for psql code blocks to generate PostgreSQL query execution plan flamegraphs as SVG images. `flamegraph=false` is the default if not specified

 Options can be combined.
 If `run=false` is specified, the code block will not execute regardless of the `rerun` setting.
 The `result` option only affects display of the result block, not code execution.